AriFordsham/GHCWiki/repositories/upstream.md

 git push -f origin HEAD:refs/heads/ghc-head cd ../.. git commit -a
-./sync-all push
 ```

 (use e.g. `ghc-7.6` rather than `ghc-head` if this patch is for a branch only).

-**Important:** If you make a change to a submodule, then make sure you
-commit in both that repository and the ghc repository before using
-`./sync-all get` or `./sync-all pull`.
-Those commands run
-`git submodule update`, which may cause you to lose unrecorded changes.

 ### From the upstream maintainer's point of view